dhoer/chef-selenium/README.md

 - `webdriver` - Webdriver ip:port.
 Defaults to `"#{node['ipaddress']}:8910"`.
 - `webdriverSeleniumGridHub` -  Webdriver selenium-grid hub url.
 Set to `false` to install PhantomJS as a standalone service.
 Defaults to `"http://#{node['ipaddress']}:4444"`.
+- Windows only - Set both username and password to run service in foreground or leave nil to run service in background:
     - `username` - Windows account username.
-Required for Windows only.
+Defaults to `nil`.
     - `password` - Windows account password.
-Required for Windows only.
+Defaults to `nil`.
+Note that the password is stored unencrypted under windows registry: `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon`.
     - `domain` - Windows account domain.
 Optional.
 Defaults to `nil`.

 ## ChefSpec Matchers